water fasting: the benefits of a 5 days fast are real

 • I treat the 5-day Water Fast like a very, very tough workout and want to replenish my body with protein and carbs like I would after strenuous exercise.

-• If the carbs worry you, I’ve replaced the rice noodles with Shirataki, or “Wonder Noodles”, that have zero carbs in them.
+• If the carbs worry you, I’ve replaced the rice noodles with Shirataki, or “Wonder Noodles”, which have zero carbs in them.
 So no major insulin spike.

 Probably.